alimohamed12/Task-one/README.md

-# Create a Model to handle the calculator's operation
+# Create a Model to handle the  operation
 def evaluateExpression(expression):
     """Evaluate an expression."""